-To the ear, Flame sounds like any other band.
-With their powerful vocals, smooth harmonies and a rich array of instruments, the 10-person cover band from Gloversville, NY, seems like nothing but a talented group of musicians.
-But one thing does set them apart: each member happens to have a disability.
+Flame is a group of musicians with powerful vocals, smooth harmonies and a rich array of instruments, the 10-person cover band from Gloversville, NY happens to have disabilities.

 Named for the Special Olympics torch, Flame was born at a 2003 talent show put on by Lexington, an agency that supports people with developmental disabilities.
 Michelle King won the contest with her singing and expressed a desire to start a band.
 Lexington held open auditions and others joined King.